aralroca/next-translate/README.md

 You should create your namespaces files inside `/locales`.
 [See how to do it](#create-locales-directory-with-translations-jsons)

-For static site you should add a configuration file `i18n.json` in the root of the project.
-Each page should have their namespaces.
-Take a look to the [config](#5-configuration) section to more details.
+For a static site you should add a configuration file `i18n.json` in the root of the project.
+Each page should have its namespaces.
+Take a look to the [config](#5-configuration) section for more details.

 ```json
 {